techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

 $ source .env/bin/activate
 ```

-Let's now install Django using `pip`.
+Let's now install Django 3 using `pip`.
 In your terminal run:

 ```bash
 $ pip install django
 ```

-As of this time, this command will install Django **2.1.7**.
+At the time of writing this tutorial, this command will install `django 3`.

-## Creating a Django Project
+## Creating a Django 3 Project

-Now, let's proceed to create a django project using the following command:
+Now, let's proceed to create a django 3 project using the following command:

 ```bash
 $ mkdir django-file-upload